champsleague/CoffeeCounselor/README.md

 * 유경준 (Code implement, crawling, PPT)
-design the layout and the page of each screen (page #5: swipe view, recommendation layout)
+design the layout and the page of each screen (page #5: recommendation layout)
 supported the part of the crawling websites
-construct PPT
+construct PPT, github readme
 design implementation progress